moreveal/samp-translator/README.md

    - Locate the `dependencies` folder in the repository.
    - Move all files from the `dependencies` folder into your game folder.

 *Note: Ensure all necessary files from the dependencies folder are moved to your game folder for proper functionality.
-If you are using a different version of SAMP, make sure to download and use the appropriate version of SAMPFUNCS from [Blasthack](https://www.blast.hk).*
+If you are using a SAMP version other than 0.3.7 R1, make sure to download and use the appropriate version of SAMPFUNCS from [Blasthack](https://www.blast.hk).*

 ## Local server setup
 Before you begin, make sure you have Python installed on your system.
 If not, follow these steps to install Python: